velenoise/AwayExtensions-Maya/README.md

 * AWDExporter (python)

 The AWDExporter is a Maya-exporter-plugin developed with pure python.
-It is currently under development, and may not work under all configurations.
+It is currently under development, and will be available soon.